-8.1 Capital Contributions; Scheme Extensions
+8.1 CAPITAL CONTRIBUTIONS; SCHEME EXTENSIONS

-Capital Contributions will continue to be collected in accordance with the Annual Plan / Long Term Plan.
-They may be charged as part of the Contributions assessment as a lump sum contribution and will be paid prior to issue of the 224c, Code Certificate of Compliance or service connection.
+Capital Contributions will continue to be collected in accordance with the Annual Plan / LTP.
+They may be charged as part of the Contributions assessment as a lump sum contribution and will be paid prior to issue of the 224c, Code Compliance Certificate or service connection.